 A virus that attacks the gastrointestinal and respiratory systems of your dog.
 While an optional vaccination according to the Ontario Veterinarian Medical Association, it is preventable with a vaccination.

 Known by your veterinarian as tracheobronchitis, kennel cough is caused by the inflammation of the trachea and bronchial airways.
-There a re a few different bugs that cuase it and it can often involve multiple infections at the same time.
+There are a few different bugs that cause it and it can often involve multiple infections at the same time.
 It is spread by keeping dogs close together hence the “kennel cough” name.
 It is typically a mild infection and easy to treat however some cases can be more serious to the health of your pet.

 Is a disease caused by bacteria in the soil and water that can infect both dogs and people.
 Contact your vet if you notice signs of infection like fever, vomiting, abdominal tenderness, diarrhea, loss of appetite, weakness and lethargy.
 Vaccination for leptospirosis is available as a non-core vaccination shot as described by the Ontario Veterinarian Medical Association and antibiotic treatment is also effective and can arranged through your veterinarian.